There are requirements in the Food Standards Code for food labels to include the total amount of sugars in the

-Total sugars includes sugar that is naturally occurring as well as sugar that have been added as an ingredient to foods.
+Total sugars is sugar that is naturally present in the food as well as sugar that has been added as an ingredient.

-The Code also contains requirements for foods that make claims about sugar e.g. 'low sugar'.
-For example, foods that claim to be 'low sugar' must not contain more than 2.5 g of sugar per 100 mL of liquid food or 5 g per 100 g of solid food.
+The Code contains requirements for foods that make claims about sugar e.g. 'low sugar'.
+For example, foods that claim to be 'low sugar' cannot contain more than 2.5 g of sugar per 100 mL of liquid food or 5 g per 100 g of solid food.

-There are also criteria in the Code for 'reduced sugar', 'x% sugar free', 'no added sugar' and 'unsweetened' claims.
+There are also requirements for 'reduced sugar', 'x% sugar free', 'no added sugar' and 'unsweetened' claims.

-Since 2017 the Ministerial Forum on Food Regulation has been looking at sugar labelling and how to give Australian and New Zealand consumers better information about added sugar in food to help them make informed choices that support the dietary guidelines.
+Since 2017 the Australia and New Zealand Ministerial Forum on Food Regulation (the Forum) has been looking at sugar labelling and how to give Australian and New Zealand consumers' better information about added sugar in food to help them make informed and healthier choices.

-In August 2019, ministers responsible for food regulation asked FSANZ to review labelling for added sugars.
-The request was in response to a policy paper on the labelling of sugars on packaged foods and drinks which found that information about added sugars on food labels is limited and/or unclear, which limits the consumers' ability to make to make food choices consistent with dietary guidance.
+In August 2019, the Forum asked FSANZ to review nutrition labelling for added sugars (see the Forum communiqué).
+The request was in response to a policy paper on the labelling of sugars on packaged foods and drinks which found that information about added sugars on food labels is limited and/or unclear, which limits consumers' ability to make food choices consistent with dietary guidelines.

-More information about this request and the policy work undertaken on sugar labelling can be found on the food regulation website (see also minsters communiqué).
+- More information about the Forum's request and the policy work undertaken on sugar labelling can be found on the